Montana-Media-Arts/460_GameEngines-Fall2020/modules/week-11/_posts/2017-01-23-move-player.md

 Okay, now that the player GameObject can interact with the physics system, it's time to apply some forces to it.

-In the next video, you'll install the Input System package so you can do just that.

 ## Input Package